The old woman sits in a barber chair, writing a letter to the Sultan of Yogyakarta.

 Mysteriously, she adds adds for effect and sweeps the room with a meaningful look.

-They rebuilt the visitor center and the rehabilitation facilities, but not her research lab.
+The government rebuilt the visitor center and the rehabilitation facilities, but not her research lab.
 Now she’s starting from scratch, fundraising, grabbing at straws, the same things she has had to do many times over these last 40 years.

 It sounds like an uphill battle, and you’d think the old lady had enough and should retire somewhere nice and write a book about it all.